-Students are required to pay all previous term balances and one-third of all semester charges by the last day of regular registration for the current semester or term in order for registration to be complete.
+Students are required to pay all bills by published deadlines One-third of all semester charges are due by the last day of regular registration for the current semester or term in order for registration to be complete.
 Students with an account balance after the first payment due date will be assessed a \$25.00 payment plan fee.
 To meet the one-third requirement, students may apply the following: